Shinetaku/DotNet-Core-SteelToe-Workshop/Session-01/Lab-02/README.md

 ## Change App Data StoreTo MySql
 1. Within the Fortune Teller service app, go to the /Services/Startup.cs file and update the following:
-[Add the MySql dependency]
+[Add the MySql dependency to the file]
 ```
 using MySQL.Data.EntityFrameworkCore.Extensions;
 ```
-[Comment out the InMemory data context]
+[Comment out the InMemory data context within the ConfigureServices method]
 ```
 //services.AddDbContext<FortuneTellerContext>(opt => opt.UseInMemoryDatabase());
 ```
 [Add the ability to retrieve the VCAP_SERVICES environment variable.
-This variable will have connection string values.]
+This variable will have connection string values.
+Within the ConfigureServices method]
 ```
 //Using MySql Datastore
 string connString = "";